Termack/termack.github.io/thm_writeups/wwbuddy.md

 There's the root flag.

-This is the first room i've ever done, hope you liked it :D
+This is the first room I've ever done, hope you liked it :D